thesubtlety/shocens/README.md

 * Export your Shodan API key            => `export SHODAN_KEY="abcd123"`
 * Export your Censys API id             => `export CENSYS_UID="abcd123"`
 * Export your Censys API secret         => `export CENSYS_SECRET="abcd123"`

+Note:

+* to use Shodan filters, you must have a paid [membership](https://account.shodan.io/) or you will likely get 0 results.
+It's only ~$45, frequently discounted, possibly free for .edu addresses, and totally worth it.
+* Censys.io is free but requires registration.

 ```
 Usage: ruby shocens.rb [options]